This is Part 2 of the Co-Planning Series.

 Often, content teachers will have a multi-day activity that requires the assistance of an ELT.
 A one-time event is not sufficient to guide the ELs through the learning experiences because each phase of learning is connected to the next.
 Scaffolding needs to occur at each phase of learning.

-For example, Mr. James, a history teacher, wanted to teach his students how to assess the reliability of a resource through a process called Origin, Purpose, Value, and Limitation (OPVL).
+For example, Mr. J, a history teacher, wanted to teach his students how to assess the reliability of a resource through a process called Origin, Purpose, Value, and Limitation (OPVL).
 He emailed me in frustration because he struggled with having many students, not just ELs, misunderstand this complex process.
 We decided to meet to collaborate.

 In the first meeting, we talked about each part of the OPVL process and analyzed what had stumped the students.
 We decided to turn the process into a flowchart and scheduled another meeting.
 At our next meeting, I shared a draft flowchart I had created, and we spent the entire period making modifications.
 I finished the second draft and we met one final time to finalize the flowchart below:

-Mr. James liked the flowchart so much that he decided to use it for all his students, and he offered them the opportunity to create their own flowchart using the same infographic software (Piktochart) I used to create the OPVL flowchart.
+Mr. J liked the flowchart so much that he decided to use it for all his students, and he offered them the opportunity to create their own flowchart using the same infographic software (Piktochart) I used to create the OPVL flowchart.
 We never know how much impact our collaboration can have on students and teachers.

 Our schedules didn’t align so that I could co-teach the flowchart myself, but we had a brief, informal follow-up one day while passing each other in the hall.
-Mr. James reported that students found it much easier to analyze the reliability of a resource following the visual scaffold.
+Mr. J reported that students found it much easier to analyze the reliability of a resource following the visual scaffold.

 Sustained Co-Planning is the most robust form of collaboration because the content teacher and ELT co-design all aspects of the unit together – from mapping out the sequence to teaching the standards, scaffolding learning experiences and creating assessments.